 Southeast Asian Archive

 Since the end of the Vietnam Conflict in 1975 a large number of refugees and immigrants from Cambodia, Laos, and Vietnam have come to the United States, and especially to California.
 In order to document their experiences in a new culture, the UC Irvine Libraries established the Southeast Asian Archive in 1987.
-The Archive's collection strengths include materials relating to the resettlement of Southeast Asian refugees and immigrants in the United States, refugee camp and other experiences of the "boat people" and land refugees, and the development and progress of new ethnic communities.
-There is a special focus on materials pertaining to Southeast Asians in Orange County and California.
+The Archive's collection is broad and interdisciplinary in documenting the social, cultural, religious, political, and economic life of Americans of Southeast Asian origin.
+Strengths include materials relating to the resettlement of Southeast Asian refugees and immigrants in the United States, refugee camp and other experiences of the "boat people" and land refugees, and the development and progress of new ethnic communities.
+There is a special focus on materials pertaining to Southeast Asian Americans in Orange County and California.